Robert-van-Engelen/MultiPC/readme.md

 Do not:

-- switch programs from within a running program
+- switch programs with the `CALL` command from within a running program
 - use `TEXT`, unless you go back to `BASIC` before switching programs

 The following instructions use a cassette interface (CE-126P or CE-124).
 If